Run boosted AI agents.

 Package Caching

-Named Docker volumes persist Maven, npm, pip, Cargo, Go, and Gradle caches across sessions.
+Named Docker volumes persist Maven, npm, pip, Cargo, Go, Gradle, and SDKMAN caches across sessions.

 Container Boundary